Hecke-Hopf algebras: Introduction and main results

 \begin{theorem} For any $n\ge 2$, ${\bf H}(S_n)$ is a Hopf algebra over $\ZZ$ with the coproduct $\Delta$, the counit $\varepsilon$, and antipode anti-automorphism $S$ given respectively by (for $i=1,\ldots,n-1$):

 \end{theorem}

 We prove Theorem \ref{th:hopf hat intro} along with its generalization, Theorem \ref{th:hopf hat intro W}, in Section \ref{subsec:Simply-laced}.

 \begin{remark} In fact, the Hopf agebras ${\bf H}(S_n)$, $n=3,4,5$ were studied in \cite[Section 3.3]{AG} (equations (14)-(18) with $\lambda_1=\lambda_2=0$, $\lambda_3=\frac{1}{4}$) in the context of classification of finite-dimensional pointed Hopf algebras, with the presentation similar to that in Remark \ref{rem:nilpotent presentation} below.
+It would be interesting to see how would the Hopf algebras ${\bf H}(S_n)$, $n\ge 6$ (as well as ${\bf H}(W)$, where $W$ is any Coxeter group, see below) fit the classification program of pointed Hopf algebras started in \cite{AS} and, conversely, how would a rich theory of pointed Hopf algebras enhance the study of ${\bf H}(S_n)$ and their representations.

 \end{remark}

 The algebra ${\bf H}(S_n)$ has some additional symmetries.

 \begin{theorem} (a) The assignments $s_i\mapsto -s_i$, $D_i\mapsto 1-D_i$ define an automorphism of ${\bf H}(S_n)$.